uvinduAkalanka/PaddyX-web-application/README.md

 # PaddyX-web-application
-this is web application using css, html, js,bootstrap and flask for the backend_APi
+this is web application for the identifiation for pests and diseases on the rice leaf. developed using css, html, js,bootstrap and flask for the backend_APi ,machine learning model for the identification for the pest and rice diseases